-The County permits group homes with six persons or fewer persons the same as single family residences in all residential and nonresidential zones, except in the A-1, I-W and I-L zones.
+The County permits group homes with six persons or fewer persons the same as single-family residences in all residential and nonresidential zones, except in the A-1, I-W and I-L zones.
 The County requires either a use permit or an administrative permit for group homes of seven or more persons.
-Residential care facilities (small) are permitted by right in all agricultural and residential zoning districts and consistent with State Iaw. as well as the C-L, C-N, and C-O zoning districts and requires an administrative permit in the M-X zoning district.
-Residential care facilities (large and senior) require an administrative permit in all of the residential zoning districts as well as in the C-C and, C-O and M-X zones.
+Residential care facilities (small) are permitted by right in all agricultural and residential zoning district as well as the C-L, C-N, and C-O zoning districts and requires an administrative permit in the M-X zoning district.
+Residential care facilities (large and senior) require an administrative permit in all of the residential zoning districts as well as in the C-C, CO, and M-X zones.
 Additionally, residential care facilities require a Special Purpose Plan for the Mountain House Community.
 The County has included Program 3-5 to amend the Development Title and Mountain House Specific Plan to ensure compliance for small and large residential care facilities.